slu-soc5050/slu-soc5050.github.io/content/_index.md

 SOC 4015 & 5050 is Saint Louis University Sociology's undergraduate and graduate introductory statistics course, which will be offered during the Fall 2018 semester. **There are currently 1 undergraduate and 3 graduate seats remaining in the course.
 If you are interested in the course, please enroll soon!**
 {{< /note >}}

-{{< warning title="Updates Planned" >}}
+{{< warning title="Updates in Progress" >}}
-Minor revisions to the curriculum are planned for the next edition of the course.
+Minor revisions to the curriculum are in progress for the next edition of the course.
 General topics will remain the same, but repos will be re-organized and additional resources will be provided.
 Existing resources should not be considered current if their date is for 2017.
 {{< /warning >}}

 </br>